goldmont/ROMInstaller/README.md

 # How to download files?
 The App is provided with an internal code that lets you download any type of file in different modes in order to satisfy every need.

 After setting up the buttons, you have to set up the action to run when it get clicked.
 Look for `DownloadActionGetter` method in _Control Center_ class.
-As for the button's text, for each `case` you have to write your own download code.
+As for the button's text, for each `case`, you have to write your own download code.

 **For example:**